Marysville Pilchuck High School: Programs

 The school offers "College in the High School" programs, which enable students to earn college credits by completing college-level classes taken at the high school.
-Such classes include Pre-Calculus, College Algebra, Chemistry, Physics, Japanese III, Child Development, Advanced Child Development, MOS I,II; Horticulture II, Advanced Marketing, and almost every AP class.
-NJROTC, Culinary Arts, Running Start, and Sno-Isle Skill Center are also offered.
+Such classes include Pre-Calculus, College Algebra, Chemistry, Physics, Japanese III, Child Development, Advanced Child Development, MOS I, II; Horticulture II, Advanced Marketing, and almost every AP class.
+NJROTC, Culinary Arts, Running Start, and Sno-Isle Skills Center are also offered.

 Arts programs

 The drama club won an award for "Outstanding Orchestra" by Seattle's Fifth Avenue Theatre for its production of Stephen Sondheim's Into The Woods as the 2008 spring musical, conducted by Brian Kesler.
 The actors playing The Princes were also nominated for "Outstanding Performance by an Ensemble Group" for the same production.
 The drama club was also nominated for "Outstanding Performance by an Ensemble Group" by Seattle's Fifth Avenue Theatre for the urchins in their production of "Little Shop of Horrors" in 2014 and received an Honorable Mention for "Outstanding Performance by an Actress in a Featured Ensemble Role" in 2015 for an actress in their production of Disney's "Mary Poppins."

 In the 2012 Jazz Unlimited festival at Columbia Basin College, MP won 1st in its division and a gold medal for Wind Ensemble out of 33 bands, 2nd for its Jazz I, the Don Paul "Excellence" award for best overall band in its division, best trombone section, best tuba section, outstanding soloist awards for Calvin White on alto sax and Brandon Pangalinan on tenor sax, and a bronze medal for its Symphonic band.
 During 2012 MPMEA Solo and Ensemble seven students received superior ratings.
 The Sax Quartet was declared 1st runner up for state and the Flute Trio received 2nd runner up for state.

 Art students at MP entered 30 pieces of work into the Scholastic Art and Writing Awards contest.
 They received 28 prizes.